dlbogdan/boiler-outdoor-dep/README.md

 3. If the house is **too cold** on cold days → increase Design Flow Temp.
 4. If the house is **too warm** on cold days → decrease Design Flow Temp.
 5. If the house **overheats on sunny days** → decrease lux thresholds or increase max solar offset.
+6. **Number entity override:** If your climate integration caps flow temperature too low (e.g. Viessmann at 60 °C), set the "Boiler Flow Temp Number Entity" to the uncapped number entity.
+HVAC on/off will still go through the climate entity.
-6. If you have a **demand sensor**, adjust the PI neutral point and P-gain to match your system's behavior.
+7. If you have a **demand sensor**, adjust the PI neutral point and P-gain to match your system's behavior.
 A lower neutral means more aggressive boosting; a higher P-gain means stronger instant response.
-7. If rooms **consistently sit ~1 °C below setpoint** with low demand (~4%), enable the **I-term**: create an `input_number` helper (min=0, max=15, step=0.1) and select it in the blueprint.
-The default charge rate of 0.05 means 30 min of demand=4 (neutral=3) builds ~1.5 °C of extra offset — enough to cross the min change threshold and nudge the boiler.
+8. If rooms **consistently sit slightly below setpoint**, enable the **I-term**: create an `input_number` helper (**min=-15, max=15, step=0.1**) and select it in the blueprint.
+The I-term charges at a fixed 0.05 °C/min when demand is above neutral — reaching +2 °C in ~40 min.
-8. To tune the I-term: increase `I-Term Charge Rate` for faster response to persistent errors; decrease `I-Term Decay Rate` for longer boost persistence after rooms reach setpoint.
+9. If the I-term builds up too fast → lower `I-Term Rate`.
+If it takes too long to correct → raise it.
+10. The I-term works **bidirectionally**: it goes negative when demand stays below neutral, reducing flow temp.
+When demand equals neutral, it decays toward zero.
-9. Monitor the automation traces to verify sensible flow temperature values before relying on it.
-The log now shows both `P=` and `I=` components of the demand adjustment.
+11. Monitor the automation traces to verify sensible flow temperature values before relying on it.
+The log shows `P=` and `I=` components of the demand adjustment.

 ## Files